What is dermatitis herpetiformis?

-- There is a genetic predisposition and association with human leukocyte antigens (HLAs) DQ2 and DQ8.
+- There is a genetic predisposition with an association with human leukocyte antigens (HLA) DQ2 and DQ8.

-- Some patients have a personal or family history of other autoimmune disorders including thyroid disease, pernicious anaemia, type 1 diabetes, vitiligo, Addison disease and alopecia areata.
+- Some patients have a personal or family history of other autoimmune diseases including thyroid disease, pernicious anaemia, type 1 diabetes, vitiligo, Addison disease and alopecia areata.

 What causes dermatitis herpetiformis?

-- DH and coeliac disease are due to intolerance to the gliadin fraction of gluten found in wheat, rye and barley.
+- Dermatitis herpetiformis and coeliac disease are due to intolerance to the gliadin fraction of gluten found in wheat, rye and barley.

 - Gluten triggers production of IgA antibodies and an autoimmune process that targets the skin and gut.